jeremykendall/php-domain-parser/README.md

 otherwise an exception will be thrown when attempting to validate or interact with such a host.

+> [!WARNING]
+> When upgrading to version `6.4` you MUST refresh your local cache for the fix on
+> private domain resolution to take effect.

 ## Usage

 > [!WARNING]